ISI-TechKnAcq/techknacq-core/README.md

 Basically, we need to specify

 - the mapping from pedogical type to a score (double type)
-- the parameter value: e.g., the relevence threshold
+- the parameter value: e.g., the relevance threshold
 - the coefficent weight for each feature (i.e., the weight controls the contribution of each feature in ordering documents)